Top Archaeological Sites In Greece You Have To See To Believe

 Ancient Sites In Greece - The Philippeion at Olympia in Greece

-One of the most critical sanctuaries in ancient times, devoted to worshiping the most important of all Greek gods, Zeus, Olympia is located in the heart of the Peloponnese and is one of the Greek sites loved by children.
+One of the most critical sanctuaries in ancient Greek times, devoted to worshiping the most important of all Greek gods, Zeus, Olympia is located in the heart of the Peloponnese and is one of the Greek sites loved by children.

 Also, the Olympic Games would take place in Ancient Olympia.
 The games were first held during the 7th century BC, and they were organized to honor the great Greek gods.
 Known to have been the most remarkable sports competition, even wars and battles would come to a stop for the Olympic Games to take place.

 When you visit, don’t miss the temples of Zeus and Hera, the workshop of sculptor Phidias, and the area where the sports and games took place.
-The museum of Olympia is another fantastic visit to add to your itinerary.
+The Museum of Olympia is another fantastic visit to add to your itinerary.

 In the heart of Ancient Olympia, ideal for families with kids, Hotel Hercules combines a friendly atmosphere and great-value accommodation.
-If you prefer to rent a villa and explore the Peloponnese, check out the fantastic facilities of Bacchus, a traditional stone mansion with wonderful views of the surrounding area, just 3 kilometers away from Ancient Olympia.
+If you prefer to rent a villa and explore the Peloponnese, check out the fantastic facilities of Bacchus, a traditional stone mansion with beautiful views of the surrounding area, just 3 kilometers away from Ancient Olympia.

 Ancient Epidaurus

 According to the myth, Epidaurus was where the god of healing, Asclepius, was born.
 Therefore, the area became an important healing center of antiquity.
-Also, in the area of Peloponnese, this religious center, vital for the sanctuary of Asclepius, is an important archaeological site in Greece you can visit.
+Also, in the area of Peloponnese, this religious center, which is vital for the sanctuary of Asclepius, is an important archaeological site in Greece that you can visit.

-Check out Amalia Olympia Hotel, which is a great location to visit Ancient Olympia and Epidaurus.
+Check out the Amalia Olympia Hotel, which is a great location to visit Ancient Olympia and Epidaurus.
 Kids will love their fantastic swimming pool!

 Akrotiri Excavations On Santorini